nixworks/public/news/2011/02/4/README.md

 ##### Italian Prime Minister
 ### [Prime Minister of Italy Silvio Berlusconi ignores his recent sex scandals to claim to the media at a summit in Brussels that he is the most popular national leader in the European Union. ](/news/2011/02/4/prime-minister-of-italy-silvio-berlusconi-ignores-his-recent-sex-scandals-to-claim-to-the-media-at-a-summit-in-brussels-that-he-is-the-most.md)
-_Context: European Union, Silvio Berlusconi, Italian Prime Minister, Brussels_
+_Context: Brussels, Silvio Berlusconi, European Union, Italian Prime Minister_

 ##### NASA
 ### [NASA astronaut Mark Kelly, the husband of Rep Gabrielle Giffords shot last month, announces that he will resume training to command the Space Shuttle Endeavour's final mission STS-134 in April. ](/news/2011/02/4/nasa-astronaut-mark-kelly-the-husband-of-rep-gabrielle-giffords-shot-last-month-announces-that-he-will-resume-training-to-command-the-spac.md)
-_Context: NASA, Space Shuttle ''Endeavour'', final mission, Gabrielle Giffords, Mark Kelly, astronaut, United States House of Representatives_
+_Context: astronaut, United States House of Representatives, NASA, Space Shuttle ''Endeavour'', Gabrielle Giffords, Mark Kelly, final mission_

 ##### Fishing
 ### [Researchers report that fishing rates in the Arctic are 75 times higher than those reported by the U.N., suggesting future increased exploitation is less possible than previously thought. ](/news/2011/02/4/researchers-report-that-fishing-rates-in-the-arctic-are-75-times-higher-than-those-reported-by-the-u-n-suggesting-future-increased-exploit.md)